🔼The name Ephron: Summary

 The name Ephron comes from either of the two roots עפר:

 The waw-nun extension of our name usually works to localize or personify a root.
-The name Ephron would thus mean Dust-Man or Stag-Dive, or something to that extent.
+The name Ephron would thus mean Dust-Man or Malleable, or something to that extent.

 For a meaning of the name Ephron, NOBSE Study Bible Name List appears to take the waw-nun extension quite liberally as a kind of adjective-maker and reads Fawn-like.
 Jones' Dictionary of Old Testament Proper Names sees in our waw-nun form an intensitive and proposes A Great And Choice Fawn.
 BDB Theological Dictionary doesn't translate our name but does list it under root עפר.